Previously written – Pattaya.

 |The road from Krabi to Phuket|

-You should definitely plan to travel via road from one island to another.
-It is one amazing experience!
+You should plan to travel via road from one island to another.
+It is one fantastic experience!
 There is a beautiful bridge, Sarasin Bridge, over the sea which connects Krabi to Phuket.

 Remember how I mentioned that there are many worshiping place on the roads?
 Here you go with one more!

-This time we lodged ourselves at the Surin beach and that was an amazing experience of different level.
+This time we lodged ourselves at the Surin beach, and that was a fantastic experience of different level.
 Surin beach is the “Baywatch” kind of a beach – clean and so many surfers all around with white tourists every where.
-No, I am not trying to sound racist but yes, Surin was definitely a perfect way to end the trip.
+No, I am not trying to sound racist, but yes, Surin was a perfect way to end the trip.

 But above all, Surin beach offers the best sunsets!
 Mesmerizing is an understatement.

 The change in colors of the sky is something that you might not witness anywhere else in this part of the world.

 After watching the sunset on the horizon, we went for a traditional dinner at one of the many cafes this place has to offer!
 And yes, finally the beach chick decided to get high on alcohol!

 Usually, I don’t get high, but when I do, I make sure that I am getting high on fancy drinks!